 The Reform Party came to power in 2006, ending the forty-year reign of the Independence Party.
 The Reform Party had ambitious plans to liberalize the economy, promote growth, and encourage investment in agriculture and natural resources.
 In mid-2008, the newly elected government publicly announced its Land Reform Plan, pledging to promote rural development and create an efficient, secure, equitable, and modern land law and administration system by the end of the decade.
 In the Plan, the Ministry of Land and Agriculture laid down ambitious market-based reforms, with provisions to convert all customary land from the traditional tenure system to state title, strengthen the rights of leaseholders, improve the land revenue collection system, ease restrictions on the sale of land to foreigners, and improve the dispute resolution system.
-The stated goal of the Land Reform Plan was to contribute to rural poverty alleviation by empowering the program's beneficiaries to invest in land and improve product based on the premise that the sale of state titles we system, address increasing demand for land, give promote access to credit facilities, and initiate ma
+The stated goal of the Land Reform Plan was to contribute to rural poverty alleviation by empowering the program's beneficiaries to invest in land and improve productivity.
+The government rationale was based on the premise that the sale of state titles would create a more secure tenure system, address increasing demand for land, give the land more value, open land markets, promote access to credit facilities, and initiate major economic development.

-In the Land Reform Plan, for the first time, the go "right", and committed to protecting land rights for acknowledged existing inequalities in land access inequalities solely to the arbitrary rule of tradition customary tenure system.
-The World Bank and the financial and technical assistance to the project.
+In the Land Reform Plan, for the first time, the government described land access as a "right", and committed to protecting land rights for all citizens.
+The plan also acknowledged existing inequalities in land access and ownership, and attributed these inequalities solely to the arbitrary rule of traditional and religious leaders under the customary tenure system.
+The World Bank and the IMF supported the plan, offering financial and technical assistance to the project.

-The release of the Land Reform Plan was followen ational debate, and bitter fighting between the Rereligious leaders, and civil society organizations.
-It released, the National and Regional Houses of Charguing that removing land administration from the undermine the authority of the chiefs and break defrelarian society.
-Several chiefs at the national leverage of the chiefs and break defrelarian society.
+The release of the Land Reform Plan was followed by two years of controversy, divisive national debate, and bitter fighting between the Reform Party government, chiefs, religious leaders, and civil society organizations.
+Almost immediately after the plan was released, the National and Regional Houses of Chiefs came out in an uproar against it, arguing that removing land administration from the realm of traditional authority would undermine the authority of the chiefs and break down the social structures that make up Frelarian society.
+Several chiefs at the national level resigned in protest.